 February 22, 2019 Forthcoming

 Reference - 178 Pages - 10 B/W Illustrations

 ISBN 9781138629998 - CAT# Y320160

 Series: Routledge Humanitarian Studies

 Humans are increasingly living in densely populated and highly vulnerable areas, often coastal.
-This increased density of human settlements leads to increased material damage and death tolls, and this vulnerability is often exacerbated by climate change.
-This book focuses on urban population risk, vulnerability to disasters, resilience towards environmental shocks, and adaptation in relation to paths in and out of poverty.
+This increased density of human settlements leads to increased material damage and high death tolls, and this vulnerability is often exacerbated by climate change.
+This book focuses on urban population risk, vulnerability to disasters, resilience to environmental shocks, and adaptation in relation to paths in and out of poverty.

 Using both qualitative and quantitative methods, including primary survey data from victims and those charged with overseeing the relief effort in the Philippines, Urban Poverty in the Wake of Environmental Disaster has significant implications for disaster risk reduction as it relates to the urban poor and is highly recommended for scholars and practitioners of development studies, environment studies, and disaster relief and risk reduction.